stacks-archive/blockstack-app-generator/README.md

 This command will generate the four variants of Blockstack apps in folders called `.app-gen-test`, `.webpack-gen-test`, `.react-gen-test`, and `.vue-gen-test`.
 The test asserts that all expected files were actually created.
 It also runs the `npm run test` command within each app.
-F

-or the
-React, Webpack, and Vue generators, `npm run test` currently builds the app, but that command can be changed.
+For the React, Webpack, and Vue generators, `npm run test` currently builds the app, but that command can be changed.
 (For a React app, the typical test command is `react-scripts test`.)